apache/nuttx-apps/nshlib/README.txt

   Show information about the currently installed OS modules.
 This information includes:

-  - The module name assigned to the module when it was installed (NAME).
+  - The module name assigned to the module when it was installed (NAME, string).
-  - The address of the module initialization function (INIT).
+  - The address of the module initialization function (INIT, hexadecimal).
-  - The address of the module un-initialization function (UNINIT).
+  - The address of the module un-initialization function (UNINIT, hexadecimal).
-  - An argument that will be passed to the module un-initialization function (ARG).
+  - An argument that will be passed to the module un-initialization function (ARG, hexadecimal).
-  - The start of the .text memory region (TEXT).
+  - The start of the .text memory region (TEXT, hexadecimal).
-  - The size of the .text memory region size (SIZE).
+  - The size of the .text memory region size (SIZE, decimal).
-  - The start of the .bss/.data memory region (DATA).
+  - The start of the .bss/.data memory region (DATA, hexadecimal).
-  - The size of the .bss/.data memory region size (SIZE).
+  - The size of the .bss/.data memory region size (SIZE, decimal).

   Example: